-Summer is a great time to grill steaks and hamburgers…they were definitely featured in our Fourth of July BBQ!
-We enjoyed them with a variety of tomatoes and lettuces from our garden.
+We enjoy a perfectly-cooked steak and a juicy hamburger on occasion.
 But hearing about the perils of consuming red meat on various podcasts, websites, and interviews quickly detracted from its home-cooked deliciousness.
 What is the truth when it comes to red meat and cancer?
 And how do we wade through all this information?

 Spurring many of the articles we read today on this topic is from a 2015 study by the International Agency for Research on Cancer (IARC), which stated that if you ate a lot of meat, your chances of getting cancer increased by 18%.
 The IARC deemed red meat ‘probably carcinogenic to humans based on limited evidence’ and that processed meat is ‘carcinogenic to humans based on sufficient evidence’.
 Colorectal cancer was the most noted type, but they indicated that processed meat also triggers pancreatic and prostate cancers.

 The Global Burden of Disease Project, funded by the World Health Organization (WHO), is cited in the IARC report stating that 34,000 deaths per year are attributable to diets high in processed meat and 50,000 to red meat.
 Compared with 1,000,000 deaths due to tobacco; 600,000 to alcohol; and 200,000 to air pollution, it’s hard to determine the urgency of the situation.

 Meat is Meat is Meat…Right?